Skip to main content

 Flora Ecosystems

 The vegetation surrounding Piedra Pintada is tropical lowland evergreen rainforest representative of the upper Orinoco basin flora.
 Tall forest dominated by species from the families Leguminosae, Moraceae, and Lecythidaceae forms a closed canopy at 25–35 meters with emergent trees reaching 40 meters or higher.
 The understory includes shade-tolerant palms, Heliconia species, and diverse herbaceous plants.
 Epiphytic bromeliads and orchids colonize the branches and mossy bark of trees throughout the forest.
-The sandstone outcrops of the monument itself support a specialized lithophytic flora adapted to the nutrient-poor exposed rock surface, including mosses, lichens, small ferns, and specialized seed plants found in the crevices of the rock face.
+The granite outcrops of the monument itself support a specialized lithophytic flora adapted to the nutrient-poor exposed rock surface, including mosses, lichens, small ferns, and specialized seed plants found in the crevices of the rock face.

 Geology